davewsmith/play/matplotlib-flask/README.md

-# Generating matplotlib graphs dynamically with Flask
+# Generating matplotlib graphs from Flask

 Playing around with generating matplotlib graphs dynamically on the server side.
 The intent is capture a working example of how to get stuff like